Loading...

 Enter your needs on the online registration form.
 The camp menu is set, yet modifications can be discussed.
 Please contact office@campprimetime.org (509-248-2854) ahead of time.

-There is a full-time Executive Director, Office Manager, and seasonal camp/site manager.
-There are many enthusiastic volunteers.
+There is a full-time Executive Director, 2 part-time office staff, and 2 part-time/seasonal staff.
+There are hundreds of enthusiastic volunteers!

 Camp Prime Time’s focus is on families (Guests and Volunteers).
 Children can help with light duties (sweeping, activity support, grounds care, etc.).
 Children age 12 and under cannot work in the kitchen.
 All children must have parental supervision.